FAQEED Article 11EU

 Which records should teams keep?

-Keep records that prove the route selected and that let a reviewer reconstruct the Article 11 answer without relying on informal explanations.
-The most important file is the threshold assessment, because Article 11 is triggered by average annual consumption over the previous three years, taking all energy carriers together.
+Keep records that prove the selected route and let a reviewer reconstruct the Article 11 answer without informal explanations.
+Start with the threshold assessment because Article 11 is triggered by average annual consumption over the previous three years, taking all energy carriers together.

-For an ISO 50001 or EMS route, keep the certificate and scope evidence together with the energy review, audit or audit-equivalent records, action-plan outputs, and management approval.
-For an audit route, keep the auditor qualification or authority-supervision evidence, Annex VI audit report, calculations, action plan, publication or confidentiality rationale, and the schedule for the next four-year cycle.
+For an or EMS route, keep the certificate, scope, energy review, objectives, actions, monitoring, management review, and surveillance evidence.
+Do not relabel the energy review as an Annex VI audit.
+For an audit route, keep expert qualification or authority-supervision evidence, the Annex VI audit report and calculations, action plan, publication or confidentiality rationale, and next due date.

 • Three-year energy-consumption calculation by energy carrier, with source data and conversion assumptions.